 In December 2018, we released CLASSIE 3.0, a major update with two new classification sheets (Activities and Transaction types), and some significant changes to the Subject and Population sections.

 In August 2018, we commenced work on a New Zealand version of CLASSIE.
-A draft was released for review in June 2019, and the first edition of the NZ Subject and Population sheets were released with a major CLASSIE update - CLASSIE 4.0 - which was released on October 21, 2019.
+A draft was released for review in June 2019, and the first edition of the NZ Subject and Population sheets were released with a major CLASSIE update - CLASSIE 4.0 - which was released in October 2019.
+CLASSIE 4.0 was adopted for use by the Australian Charities and Not-for-Profits Commission (ACNC) in 2020.

-CLASSIE is very much a work in progress - we continue to plan regular updates in the initial stages of the rollout.
+CLASSIE is very much a work in progress.
+We continue to plan regular updates and welcome feedback on new and revised items.

 There are many reasons why any funder, not-for-profit sector peak or social change organisation should consider using CLASSIE: